raffaello-camoriano/industrial_robot_programming/readme.md

 The goal of Lab 2 is to help the class learn to write and execute PDL2 programs that can run simultaneously while arm control is transferred between them.
-The use of conditions, semaphores, and the WAIT and SIGNAL statements was practiced.
+The use of conditions, semaphores, and the WAIT and SIGNAL statements is exemplified.

 ### Lab 3: Pick and Place

-The
-goal of LP3 was to help the class learn to write and execute PDL2 programs for pick- and-place handling tasks.
-Additionally, the use of priorities for program scheduling was explored.
+Thegoal of LP3 is to help the class learn to write and execute PDL2 programs for pick- and-place handling tasks.
+Additionally, the use of priorities for program scheduling is explored.

 In particular, the lab was intended to have these learning outcomes: